You don’t need customers. You need fans and promoters

 Step 1 – It’s about trust and relationships

-Brené Brown, research professor at the University of Houston and author of two #1 New York Times bestsellers has made an extensive research about vulnerability, courage, shame and trust.
-What I find most interesting is her research about trust and what components it’s built of.Your support team need to have a foundation of people with high EQ and a true love for customers. #growthhacking Click To Tweet
+Brené Brown, a research professor at the University of Houston and author of two #1 New York Times bestsellers, has done extensive research about vulnerability, courage, shame, and trust.
+What I find most interesting is her research about trust and what components it’s constructed by.Your support team needs to have a foundation of people with high EQ and a true love for customers. #growthhacking Click To Tweet

 Your team culture should in its foundation consist of the following of Brenés blocks to build trust;

 - Respect – You respect boundaries, and when you’re not clear about what’s okay and not okay, you ask.
 You’re willing to say no.

 - Reliability – You do what you say you’ll do.
 Stay aware of your competencies and limitations, so you don’t overpromise and can deliver on commitments and balance competing priorities.